-As the first openly gay café in Amsterdam, Lunchroom Downtown is steeped in history.
+As one of the first openly gay cafés in Amsterdam, Lunchroom Downtown is steeped in history.
 The café opened in 1970 and quickly grew into a meeting place for the LGBT community.
-Today Lunchroom Downtown continues to welcome thousands of guests and is known as one of the best spots in Amsterdam to pick up freshly cooked pancakes.
-The café has a fine selection of pancakes as well as an extensive breakfast menu.
+Today, Lunchroom Downtown continues to welcome thousands of guests and is known as one of the best spots in Amsterdam to enjoy freshly cooked pancakes.
+The café has an impressive selection of pancakes, as well as an extensive breakfast menu.